AdamZh0u/EveryZ/source/Daily/2020/GULD.md

 # GULD Framework
 ## title

-Urban density and urban form: a global comparative analysis of across Time and Space using google earth engine
+Urban land density and urban form: a global comparative analysis of across Time and Space using google earth engine
 Applying spatial metrics